sandoche/Darkmode.js/README.md

 I have been inspired by this article: https://dev.wgao19.cc/2019-05-04__sun-moon-blending-mode/

+## Features
+- Widget appears automatically
+- Saving users choice
+- Automatically shows Darkmode if the OS prefered theme is dark (if the browsers supports `prefers-color-scheme`)
+- Can be used programmatically without widget

 ## ✨ Demo
 Check out the demo in these websites:
 - https://darkmodejs.learn.uno